 Employers want to know how long an employee will be off work following a workers’ compensation injury.
 There are a lot of factors that go into the answer, including the nature and extent of the injury, the employee’s age, the employee’s physical conditioning, and the overall state of the employee’s health.

 The most common types of injuries are sprains and fractures.
-There are several factors that determine the disability period for sprains and fractures.
+Several factors determine the disability period for sprains and fractures.
 The first factor to consider is the nature and extent of the injury.
 A moderate sprained ankle heals much quicker than a compound femur fracture.
-To get an idea of how extensive the medical provider considers a sprain, look for the adjective before the word sprain or strain.
+To understand how extensive the medical provider considers a sprain, look for the adjective before the word sprain or strain.

 The adjectives most commonly used with sprain and strains are: